jishnu395/VTU-GPA-Calculator/README.md

 #VTU SGPA/CGPA CALCULATOR

-For CSE [IOT, CYBERSECURITY, BLOCKCHAIN TECHNOLOGY] BRANCH ONLY
+This is exclusively for students of CSE [IOT, CYBERSECURITY, BLOCKCHAIN TECHNOLOGY] BRANCH ONLY!

-🎯 Features
+#🎯 Features

 ✅ Calculate SGPA for any semester (Sem 1 to 8)

 ✅ Calculate CGPA using SGPA and credit data across multiple semesters